Learn about decentralized autonomous organizations

 Today, the concept of a decentralized autonomous organization is applied in many crypto projects.
 Some of the most successful DAOs are:

 One of the most important dapps in the crypto-verse, Uniswap is a community-based decentralized exchange first built on the Ethereum network.
 For its size and history, Uniswap is one of the best examples of DAOs that exist.
 Anyone who holds their native token, UNI, can become a member and gain voting rights to the organization’s management.

 Mostly known as a top Metaverse virtual world, Decentraland is governed and administered by a DAO.
 The stakeholders, anyone who owns the in-game token MANA, can take part in Decentraland’s decisions.
-In short, Decentraland’s DAO is a sneak peek at what the future of gaming should look like.
+In short, Decentraland’s DAO is a sneak peek at the future of gaming.